-Manchester United and Liverpool in tussle to sign Mexican Hector Herrera
+Manchester United and Liverpool in hunt for Mexican Hector Herrera

 Manchester United and Liverpool are locked in a transfer battle to sign highly-rated Mexican midfielder Hector Herrera.
 The 22-year-old played a significant role in his country’s shock success at the Olympic Games this summer, in which the Central American side beat Brazil 2-1 in the final.